f5devcentral/f5-agility-labs-waf/docs/class3/module1 - ipi and geo/lab1 - ipi/lab1.rst

   :width: 600 px

 #.
 Navigate to **Security > Event Logs > Application > Requests** and review the entries.
 You should now see IPI violations.
-If you browse to the site via Firefox you should see good traffic as well in the event logs since we are logging all requests and not all IP's are malicious.
+If you browse to the site via Firefox on CLient01 you should see good traffic as well in the event logs since we are logging all requests and not all IP's are malicious.

 .. image:: images/events.png
   :width: 600 px